CartoDB/documentation/app/content/carto-user-manual/tutorials/identify_panels_using_coverage_feedback.md

 #     - out-of-home
 ---

-## Identifying Out-Of-Home panels using coverage information
+## Shortlisting OOH panels using coverage information

 **Context**

 A common use case of the Out-of-home advertising industry is coverage analysis, which is the identification of the best panels for a campaign based on forecasted audience visits.
 The use case can be useful both during campaign planning (select panels) and campaign monitoring and otpimization (adjust the panel inventory allocated to the campaign)
-In this tutorial we are showcasing an example where we vizualize forecasted visits of a certain audience on a heatmap, overlay with the visibility polygons of panel inventory, and select the best area to focus on bases on the results.
+In this tutorial we are showcasing an example where we vizualize forecasted visits of a certain audience on a heatmap, overlay with the point locations of panel inventory, and select the best area to focus on bases on the results.

 **Steps to reproduce**